skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

 ## Minimizing tagging errors at source

 To understand why our datasets had noisy labels, we conducted several review sessions with our annotators after they retagged datasets across multiple clients.
 We further classified each mislabelled example into a list of possible reasons as shown below.
 Here, gold tag refers to the ground truth tag.
-For our test sets we used [inter-annotator agreement](https://corpuslinguisticmethods.wordpress.com/2014/01/15/what-is-inter-annotator-agreement/#:~:text=Inter%2Dannotator%20agreement%20is%20a,decision%20for%20a%20certain%20category) method for tagging.
-This is recommended for long-term test sets.
-We set up separate tog jobs for every annotator (2-3).
 Each instance was tagged X times (X is the number of annotators) and the highest tag was chosen as the correct tag.

 | Type                             | Definition                                                                                                                                                                                    |